-The continuing mission of The Actors’ Gang is to restore the ancient sense of the stage as a shared sacred space; introduce theater to children, helping them find their creative voices; and bring the freedom of self-expression to the incarcerated.
+To present new, unconventional and uncompromising plays and dynamic reinterpretations of the classics.
+To restore the ancient sense of the stage as a shared sacred space.
+To introduce theater to children and help them find their own creative voices.
+To bring the freedom of self-expression to the incarcerated.

 In which areas of Los Angeles will you be directly working?

 - San Gabriel Valley

 - South LA

 What is the problem that you are seeking to address?

 Justice involved people need support as they return to our communities throughout Los Angeles County.
 The Actors’ Gang Prison Project (TAGPP) recognized the need to continue rehabilitation and support beyond a sentence end date.
 As people return home, many face challenges during their transitions, including navigating modern systems (e.g., bank accounts, technology, DMV and other government agencies), managing relationships, securing employment and housing and dealing with emotional issues resulting from, and the stigma associated with, incarceration.
 Those who receive support are less likely to fall into destructive old habits and behaviors like substance abuse, gang affiliation and criminal activities.
 The recidivism rate in California is approximately 62%; it is 10% among TAGPP alumni.
 The employment rate for those who complete the reentry program is 77% - the recidivism rates for formerly incarcerated people who found employment shortly after their release are less than 9%.